 Can I use my EBT benefits for this service?

-Transit Link cannot deliver EBT orders.
-You can, however, contact Help At Your Door or call 651-642-1892 for EBT grocery delivery.
-Let their staff know that you are a Transit Link customer.
+You can also contact Help At Your Door or call 651-642-1892 for EBT grocery delivery.
+Let their staff know that you are a Metro Mobility customer.
 This service is not guaranteed based on demand.

 If you have any further questions about the service, please contact Transit Link: